thebadguyav/sum_of_two_integers_alter/MASTER.md

 int main()
 {
-    int a,b; //two integer type variables whose sum is to be performed int sum=0; //the variable for storing the sum of the two integers printf("Enter the first number:");
+    int a,b; //two integer type variables whose sum is to be performed printf("Enter the first number:");
     scanf("%d",&a);
     printf("Enter the second number:");